Structure

 Memorize this and it will never fail you.

-Structure must be modeled to correctly comprehend why a system behaves the way it does.
+A problems's essential structure must be modeled to correctly comprehend why a system behaves the way it does.
 There is no other way.
 For simple systems you can build a model in your head.
 For complex systems the model must be a physical one.
 Thus solving difficult complex system problems requires modeling so you can see the problem's structure clearly enough to solve it.
 This leads to a related principle:

 Key Principle